TELOS-syslab/MerlinOSDI26AE/README.md

 ### Trace Dataset Layout

-Estimated resource cost:

-- Download size (full set): about 2 TB
-- Download time: about a few hours to a few days (depends on network bandwidth)
+Estimated resource cost: about `2TB` download size; download time depends on network bandwidth and can range from a few hours to a few days.

 The Figure 11-13 simulations use public traces from the cache-dataset archive: